lake-wg/edhoc/draft-ietf-lake-edhoc.md

 1. How the endpoint detects that an EDHOC message is received.
 This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
  * The method of transporting EDHOC messages may also describe data carried along with the messages that are needed for the transport to satisfy the requirements of {{transport}}, e.g., connection identifiers used with certain messages, see {{coap}}.
 1. Authentication method (METHOD; see {{method}}).
-3. Profile for authentication credentials (CRED_I, CRED_R; see {{auth-cred}}), e.g., profile for certificate or UCCS, including supported authentication key algorithms (subject public key algorithm in X.509 certificate).
+3. Profile for authentication credentials (CRED_I, CRED_R; see {{auth-cred}}), e.g., profile for certificate or UCCS, including supported authentication key algorithms (subject public key algorithm in X.509 or C509 certificate).
 4. Type used to identify authentication credentials (ID_CRED_I, ID_CRED_R; see {{id_cred}}).
 5. Use and type of external authorization data (EAD_1, EAD_2, EAD_3, EAD_4; see {{AD}}).
 6. Identifier used as identity of endpoint; see {{identities}}.